vysuvysavya/VisionaryVerse_AI/README.md

-# AI Image Generator with React.js and OpenAI DALL·E 3
+# VisionaryVerse is a  AI Image Generator with React.js and OpenAI DALL·E 3

 ## Overview